Southern California wildfires trigger mass destruction, hurting families, economy

 Another common source of wildfires are utility wires, Peterson said.
 On a windy day, these wires can be knocked over, land on dry vegetation and ultimately ignite a fire.

 Wildfires are a “perfectly natural, normal phenomenon,” Peterson said.
-But as urban areas continue to expand into wildlife areas, the risk of wildfires will also continue to grow.
+But as urban areas continue to expand into wildland areas, the risk of wildfires will also continue to grow.

 How are wildfires stopped?